MyEtherWallet/knowledge-base-v3/src/content/tokens/showing-and-loading-tokens.md

 ![](../images/tokens/loading-tokens-4.png)

-### 5. If you have a balance you won't have to load it again—it will automatically load in the future
+### 5. If you have a balance you won't have to load it again—it will automatically load in the future!
+Yay!

 ![](../images/tokens/loading-tokens-5.png)

-Yay!

 ----

-ps: Sometimes if you click a whole bunch of tokens really fast, the robots get confused and things get stuck.
+ps: Sometimes if you click a whole bunch of tokens really fast, the robots get confused and get stuck.
 Refreshing the page usually fixes the problem.
 If it persists, send us a message and include a screenshot and which token you can't seem to load.